 Preparing your Alexa-enabled device

-To begin setting up your Alexa-enabled device, take it out of its packaging, and locate the power connector.
-Different devices will vary in how they are unpacked, but Amazon Echo devices should automatically start-up once they are plugged into an outlet.
-Refer to the included pamphlet for any required assistance plugging in your device.
+To begin, take your Alexa-enabled device out of its packaging, and locate the power connector.
+Different devices will vary in how they are unpacked, but Amazon Echo devices should automatically start up once they are plugged into an outlet.
+Refer to the owner’s manual for any assistance plugging in your device.

 Connecting your device to Wi-Fi

 We are going to use the Amazon Alexa app to get your device connected to the internet.
 After unpacking and plugging in your product, it may begin flashing an orange glow or even verbally announce it is ready — we can now start the setup process.

 With the Amazon Alexa app installed on either your iOS or Android device, follow these instructions: